uncw-library/d8-staff/README.md

 3) Get the database dump

-- For now, the latest datbase dump is on the Team files tab, but when production is live you'll need to export it from the production server.  phpmyadmin or however.
+- For now, the latest datbase dump is on the Team files tab, but when production is live you'll need to export it from the production server, using phpmyadmin or however.

-- Place that {dumpfile name}.sql at ./db_autoimport --- No other files in that folder.
+- Place that {dumpfile name}.sql at ./db_autoimport --- with no other files in that folder.

 4) Spin up the dev box: